GaloisInc/cryptol/docs/Syntax.md

     <| x^^6 + x^^4 + x^^2 + x^^1 + 1 |>  // : [7], equal to 0b1010111
     <| x^^4 + x^^3 + x |>                // : [5], equal to 0b11010

+Cryptol also supports fractional literals using binary (prefix `0b`), octal (prefix `0o`), decimal (no prefix), and hexadecimal (prefix `ox`) digits.
+A fractional literal must contain a `.` and may optionally have an exponent.
+The base of the exponent for binary, octal, and hexadecimal literals is 2 and the exponent is marked using the symbol `p`.
+Decimal fractional literals use exponent base 10, and the symbol `e`.
+Examples:

+    10.2
+    10.2e3            // 10.2 * 10^3
+    0x30.1            // 3 * 64 + 1/16
+    0x30.1p4          // (3 * 64 + 1/16) * 2^4

+All fractional literals are overloaded and may be used with types that support fractional numbers (e.g., `Rational`, and the `Float` family of types).

+Some types (e.g. the `Float` family) cannot represent all fractional literals precisely.
+Such literals are rejected statically when using binary, octal, or hexadecimal notation.
+When using decimal notation, the literal is rounded to the closes represental even number.

+All numeric literals may also include `_`, which has no effect on the literal value but may be used to improve readability.
+Here are some examples:

+    0b_0000_0010
+    0x_FFFF_FFEA

 Expressions
 ===========